gwleuverink/bundle/README.md

 _Note that this code serves as an example, you need more to actually integrate this library fully.
 See [Alpine UI Components](https://alpinejs.dev/component/choices)_

-## Prevent Bundle from loading the same bundle multiple times
+## Prevent importing the same module multiple times

 When you're not using `@script` or Livewire at all for that matter, it is reccomended to provide the optional `once` prop, so the script is not inlined multiple times when used in a loop, or otherwise in the same page.